pelatx/brackets-link-file/README.md

 ## Usage

-(Note that the extension only works if the focused document is saved).
+(Note that the extension only works if the focused document was saved previously).
 #### Files already in the project tree

 Just right click on a file in the Project tree -> Link File (Insert Tags), and the link with the correct relative path will be inserted into the document.